Pwoje Espwa’s Medical Program

 Our Clinic – Klinik Espwa

 Over the past several years, hundreds of children have passed through the doors of Klinik Espwa, which opened in 2007 to serve the comprehensive medical needs of the children in our care at Pwoje Espwa Sud.
 Acute medical care is also offered to children who attend our schools, and to Espwa staff and their families free of charge.
 Children and adults from the surrounding neighborhoods who come to our clinic for help are offered treatment as an outreach program.
-They are asked to pay a small fee of 125 gourdes, about the equivalent of $2.50, though patients are never turned away if they cannot pay.
+They are asked to pay a small fee, though patients are never turned away if they cannot pay.
 The clinic is staffed by a Haitian physician, 3 registered nurses, and several nursing assistants and is open daily.
 A public health team of older youth assists with peer education.
 The house mothers in our dormitories are alert to changes in a child’s condition and are intimately involved in our preventative and acute health-care programs.

 Acute medical problems are treated in our clinic if at all possible.
 Minor surgical procedures, casting, IV therapy, and general medical care are now available.
 If one of our resident children has a serious illness that cannot be treated, we take him into town to a specialist or to the hospital, and we pay for his care.
 Before we had a clinic and the great staff that we have now, daily visits to the hospital, lab, and doctors’ offices were common and quite expensive for us.